CloudKitchens: Ghost kitchen facilities

-Real Estate
+Real estate

 The company's model involves acquiring and converting underused properties into kitchen centers in areas with high delivery demand.
 This approach allows the company to control layout, make technological upgrades, and benefit from potential property value increases.

 Some of CloudKitchens' real estate includes software and robotic automation that reduce operation costs for tenants.

-Otter Software Platform
+Otter software platform

 Otter is a software suite developed by CloudKitchens to consolidate delivery orders from multiple platforms.
 The system helps restaurant operators manage incoming orders, streamline workflows, and analyze sales data across platforms.
 Initially created for internal use, Otter is now available to external restaurants and reportedly handled 18% of food delivery transactions in the U.S. as of 2024.

 The company has expanded Otter's capabilities to include point-of-sale terminals, kitchen display units, and ordering kiosks.